-The establishment of conservation limits for the Swedish salmon stocks will be set using data from Ätran (scheduled to 2016-2017).
+The establishment of conservation limits for the Swedish salmon stocks was set using data from Ätran in 2017.
+Stock/recruitment curve has been stablished with MSY and spawning target (9.3 eggs per m2 of salmon habitat).

 An index of habitat suitability for salmon parr has been developed from detailed field surveys combined with electrofishing in different habitats.
-The potential maximum parr density in different habitats has been established and the present densities of salmon parr are compared to the expected maximum giving a simple index of recruitment status.
-For River Ätran the recruitment status is 77%, i.e. 23% lower than the expected maximum.
-On the west coast a few rivers have a status below 50%, and the average for all rivers on the Swedish west coast is 68%.
+The potential maximum parr density in different habitats will be established and the present densities of salmon parr will be compared to the expected maximum giving a simple index of recruitment status.